marrub--/doomCW/README.md

 Current features:

     Silencers:
-       Hold RUN and RELOAD to attach or detatch a silencer on your pistol.
-No sprites yet.
+        Hold RUN and RELOAD to attach or detatch a silencer on your pistol or chaingun.
+Sounds in progress.